 We have the right to recover from You any amount that is an overpayment.
 You have the obligation to refund to Us any such amount.
 Our rights and Your obligations in this regard may also be set forth in the reimbursement agreement You will be required to sign when You become eligible for benefits under The Policy.

-If benefits are overpaid on any claim, You must reimburse Us within 30 days.
+If benefits are overpaid on any claim, You must reimburse Us within 30 days or contact Us to establish a reasonable recovery plan.

 If reimbursement is not made in a timely manner, We have the right to: